Continual-and-Incremental-Learning/ViT_LoRA_based_MoE/Readme.md

 ### A concrete per-class example

-Task-1 class index **46** is a clean illustration of forgetting in Ablation A: its held-out accuracy went **54.5% → 45.5% → 27.3%** from epoch 1 to epoch ~22.
-By contrast, class index **43** sat at a flat, low **~33%** from epoch 1 onward, in both ablations, *before* Task-2 training had done anything — a class Stage 1 never really solved, not one that got forgotten.
-Worth flagging: several Task-1 classes have single-digit validation counts, so per-class accuracy moves in large, noisy steps (1/9, 2/9, 1/11, ...) — the aggregate Task-0/Task-1 numbers above are the more reliable signal.
+The class-wise performance, as obtained reflects extreme variability with regards to the data-samples, present in that particular class.
+Task-2 class index **46** is a clean illustration of forgetting in both Ablation A and B: its held-out accuracy went **54.5% → 45.5% → 27.3%** from epoch 1 to epoch ~22.
+By contrast, class index **43** sat at a flat, low **~33%** from epoch 1 onward, in both ablations, *before* Task-2 training had done anything, not one that got forgotten.
+Worth flagging: several Task-2 classes have single-digit validation counts, so per-class accuracy moves in large, noisy steps (1/9, 2/9, 1/11, ...) — the aggregate Task-1/Task-2 numbers above are the more reliable signal.

 ## Analysis